-As a very personal account, she narrates her journey of making a film on heritage hotels in Rajasthan that were not such a rage when she made the film.
-Probably it was an industry in its nascent stages, when the old palaces and havelis were being restored for the potential tourists, primarily for the foreign tourists coming to India in search of exotic experiences.
-She paints the beautiful interiors, hanging jharokhas and balconies with fresh air but also tells that the places are not always very comfortable to live with things narrow steep staircases and low seating.
-She talks of guides and how they tell you stories to entice you and that may not always be true or at the very least may be exaggerated.
+As a very personal account, she narrates her journey of making a film on heritage hotels in Rajasthan that was not such a rage when she made the film.
+Probably it was an industry in its nascent stages when the old palaces and Havelis were being restored for the potential tourists.
+Primarily for the foreign tourists coming to India in search of exotic experiences.
+She paints the beautiful interiors, hanging jharokhas and balconies with fresh air.
+But also tells that the places are not always very comfortable to live with things like narrow steep staircases and low seating.
+She talks of guides.
+And how they tell you stories to entice you and that may not always be true.
+Or at the very least may be exaggerated.

-She takes her lens to small villages where singers actually live and tells you how the filmmakers add glamour to them when filming them.
-She talks about paintings that are not as great when you look at them closely and the ones that are good but are struggling to survive.
+She takes her lens to small villages where singers actually live.
+And tells you how the filmmakers add glamour to them when filming them.
+She talks about paintings that are not as great when you look at them closely.
+And the ones that are good but are struggling to survive.
 She gives you the anthropological history of the artisans of Rajasthan without getting technical at all.
 Though she goes back and forth in time, mish-mashing multiple trips of hers into a narration, you go through the experience with her.
-Sometimes she looks at the places purely as a filmmaker, only through her camera lenses but sometimes she gets lost in the surroundings like travelers do.
+Sometimes she looks at the places purely as a filmmaker, only through her camera lenses.
+But sometimes she gets lost in the surroundings like travelers do.

 I loved traveling with Juhi Sinha in some known and some unknown parts of Rajasthan.
 A lot of new places have got added to my to be visited list.

 Read Beyond the Dunes for some good travel writing.